geopandas/geopandas/doc/source/getting_started/install.rst

 More specifically, whether the PyGEOS is used or not is determined by:

 - If Shapely >= 2 is installed, it will be used by default.
-- If PyGEOS >= 0.8 and Shapely < 2 are installed, PyGEOS will be used by default (but installing GeoPandas will not yet automatically install PyGEOS as dependency, you need to do this manually).
+- If PyGEOS >= 0.8 and Shapely < 2 are installed, PyGEOS will be used by default

 - You can still toggle the use of PyGEOS when it is available, by: